CURLINFO_PRIMARY_IP(3) Introduction to Library Functions

 keep the information.

 The ip pointer is NULL or points to private memory.
-You MUST NOT free
+You must not free

-corresponding curl handle.
+curl_easy_cleanup(3) on the corresponding curl handle.

 PROTOCOLS